piotrmaslanka/satella/docs/instrumentation/metrics.rst

 parent, traversing the tree if required.

 INHERIT is the default state for all other metrics than root, for root the default is RUNTIME.
+Root metric cannot be set to INHERIT, as it would not make sense.

 You can switch the metric anytime by assigning a correct value to it's ``level`` property, or by specifying it's metric level during a call to ``getMetric()``.